cgencer/challenges_librarian/README.md

 I've created this as a bootstrap for my personal and professional projects with the with the possibility of switching the datalayer to be used as RestAPI, GraphQL or tRPC in mind.
 It is a opinionated package, please bear that in mind.
-For the frontend the folder *client/* folder will be used, Vue.js will be the framework.
+For the frontend the folder *client/* folder will be used.
+I use *ngrok* for tunneling into my database vagrant box, so the database server is seperated.

+## Compontents:

+- Node.js with TypeScript
+- Express for the restAPI with various security policies & middlewares
+- GraphQL & tRPC
+- PostgreSQL
+- various package.json commands to document & build & test

 ## Database